 St. Luke's vestry meets monthly and currently has ten members including two wardens.
 The vestry helps to define and articulate the mission of the congregation.
 Responsibilities also include supporting the church's mission by word and deed, selecting the rector, ensuring effective organization and planning, and managing resources and finances.

-All members of the congregation are ministers of faith who serve St. Luke's, our communities and support each other.
+All members of the congregation are ministers of faith who serve St. Luke's, our communities, and support each other.
+As a community of faith and hope, families and members of every age participate in outreach ministries.
+Our community events and adult forums are open to everyone and all are welcome.

 Members of the congregation share their time and talents by taking part as lay readers, Eucharistic ministers, altar guild, choir members, ushers and committee members.